-As a photographer, there are certain things I love shooting, and one of them are bridges.
-The style and the construction of these massively elevated roads hold a special place in my artistic heart, and near the top of my favorite bridges is the iconic Bixby Creek Bridge in the northern part of Big Sur.
+As a photographer, there are certain things I love shooting, and one of them is bridges.
+The style and the construction of these massively elevated roads hold a special place in my artistic heart, and one of my favorites is the iconic Bixby Creek Bridge in the northern part of Big Sur.
 Here is all the information on visiting this bridge.

 - Good size turnout on the north side of the bridge for photography